NEC-CSE-Projects-2022/DB6/README.md

 ---

 ## 🚀 Our Improvement Over Existing Paper
-- ❌ Removes static ontology dependency
-- ⚡ Faster retrieval using FAISS
+- ❌ Removes static ontology dependency: Unlike the existing paper which relies on manually built ontologies and static semantic structures, this project eliminates the need for predefined knowledge graphs and RDF-based representations, making the system more flexible and easier to scale.
+- ⚡ Faster retrieval using FAISS: The system leverages Facebook AI Similarity Search (FAISS) for high-speed vector indexing and similarity matching, significantly reducing query response time compared to traditional graph traversal methods.
-- 🧠 Uses deep semantic embeddings (CLIP)
+- 🧠 Uses deep semantic embeddings (CLIP): Semantic understanding is improved by using CLIP (ViT-B/32), which maps both images and text into a shared embedding space, enabling accurate cross-modal and semantic similarity search.
-- 🖼️ Adds **Text-to-Image Generation** (not in original paper)
-- 🔄 Supports zero-shot learning
+- 🖼️ Adds **Text-to-Image Generation**: In addition to image retrieval, the system supports text-to-image generation using Stable Diffusion v1.5, allowing users to synthesize realistic images from natural language prompts, which was not supported in the original model.
+- 🔄 Supports zero-shot learning: The system can retrieve and classify unseen categories without retraining by using CLIP’s zero-shot capability, increasing generalization and real-world applicability.

 ---

 ## 🧩 About the Project
-✔ Retrieves semantically similar images
-✔ Generates images from text
-✔ Useful for education, content search, and design
+This project implements a dual-function multimodal system capable of performing semantic image retrieval and text-to-image generation within a single framework.
+Users can upload an image to retrieve visually and semantically similar images from the dataset or provide a text prompt to generate a new image.
+The system is useful for applications such as educational content discovery, digital media design, e-commerce product search, and visual surveillance.

 ### 🔁 Workflow
 **Input Image / Text → Preprocessing → YOLOv8 (Object Detection) → CLIP (Feature Extraction) → FAISS (Search) → Output Image / Generated Image**
+- Input is taken either as an image or text.
+- Images are preprocessed and semantic regions are detected using YOLOv8.
+- CLIP extracts semantic embeddings from detected regions.
+- FAISS performs similarity search on indexed embeddings.
+- Output is returned as similar images or newly generated images.

 ---